jteoni/order-processing-system/README.md

 ```
 npm test
 ```
-<samp>This will run all the unit tests located in the tests directory.</samp>
+This will run all the unit tests located in the tests directory.